Past-release archive of Microsoft Cloud App Security

 - Investigate DLP matches with a broader context, for example- external users who accessed or downloaded a file that triggered a DLP policy match.

 - A new governance action was added for Office 365 that enables you to remove all external users of a file.
-For instance, this enables you to implement policies that remove external shares from files with internal only classification.
+For instance, this action enables you to implement policies that remove external shares from files with internal only classification.

 Cloud App Security release 88